The "Orange Is The New Black" Season 7 Trailer Is Here

 In 2013, Orange Is the New Black debuted on Netflix as one of the streaming platform's very first originals.
-The show's seventh and final season will drop on Netflix July 26, and with it, the concluding chapter in the lives of the former residents of the Litch.
+The show's seventh and final season will drop on Netflix on 26th July, and with it, the concluding chapter in the lives of the former residents of the Litch.
 At least, the last one we get to be privy to.

 Last season, Orange Is the New Black moved away from Litchfield minimum security prison following a riot that caused many of the key players — including Piper Chapman (Taylor Schilling) — to find themselves thrown into the maximum security facility (aka Max) down the hill.
 The penultimate season also introduced us to newcomers such as twisted sisters Carol (Henny Russell) and Barbara (Mackenzie Phillips); drug runner Daddy (Vicci Martinez); and Carol's highest ranking soldier with the most infuriating name, Badison (Amanda Fuller).